8bittts/yen-chat/README.md

 # YEN Community Portal

-Welcome to the official community hub for **YEN**!
+Welcome to the official community portal for **YEN**!
 We're building a modern terminal for the AI-native developer.
+We'd love your help!

 This repository is for: